abbieolson/Adaptive-Biotech-Portfolio/Project_3/README.md

     # list to hold thing file names
     thing_files = []

+    # add fields from excel sheet to fields list
+    for col in excel_df:
+        fields.append(col)

     # glob the files in the current directory and identify all unique fields
     glob_files(args.thing_path, args.extension, thing_files, fields)